 Credit Analysts may benefit from understanding of specialized subject areas, such as economics and accounting, mathematics, or law and government knowledge.

 The list below shows several areas in which most Credit Analysts might want to build proficiency, ranked by importance.

 Credit Analysts must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Credit Analysts need abilities such as oral expression, inductive reasoning, and oral comprehension in order to perform their job at a high level.
+For example, Credit Analysts need abilities such as oral expression, oral comprehension, and written comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Credit Analysts, ranked by their relative importance.